vippsas/vipps-woocommerce/README.txt

 == Changelog ==

 = 1.4.7 =
+* Fix: No longer attempt to cancel an already cancelled charge.
 * Enhancement: Bolstered compatibility with WC < 3.0.
 Created a bunch of helper functions and doubled down on our backwards compatibility with fetching IDs.
 We still don't recommend using this plugin with WC < 3.0, though.

 = 1.4.6 =